he glow could be seen for miles. We thought it might be the High School since it was nearly on the road which we were traveling.

 The only problem was, every year, there was always someone offended by the idea of our cleanup, and they usually got the police out there, and claimed their outhouse.
 The chief of police at that time was Chief Ely.
 Yep!
 You guessed it!
 Eugene's daddy!
 He never did give us any problems, but, when we saw him around the pile of wood, we detoured until he was gone, then, we would happily go about our job of providing the biggest ever bonfire for our school!

-I can still imagine some poor old guy running out the back door toward the outhouse cuz the girls had the bathroom inside captured for the next five hours and the only thing left of the little building out back was a gaping hole.
+I can still some poor old guy running out the back door toward the outhouse cuz the girls had the bathroom inside captured for the next five hours.
 I shore am sorry 'bout your outhouse!